 4. Meg Jay: Why 30 Is Not The New 20

-Clinical psychologist Dr. Meg Jay rings the alarm for twenty-somethings in America telling them to stop wasting time.
-Hooking up, hanging out, and kicking adulthood down the street like a tin can, she says, are big mistakes as is believing in the saying “30 is the new 20.”
-Dr. Jay says our twenties are a time when the things we do–and the things we don’t do–will have an enormous effect across years and even generations to come.
+Dr. Meg Jay, a clinical psychologist sounds the alarm for twenty-somethings in America, imploring them to stop wasting time.
+According to her, lackluster experiences like hooking up and hanging out will result in missed opportunities later on in life – especially if they believe in the saying “30 is the new 20”.
+Dr. Jay stresses the importance of our twenties, as the things we do now will have an a ripple effect for years to come.
 Here’s how you can start living your life to the fullest right now.
 Ready, set, go!

 5. Tracy McMillan: The Person You Really Need to Marry